autopi-io/documentation/docs/cloud/obd-ii/log_raw_can_messages.md

 use the CAN converter in the workflows to sanitize the data.

 It is important to note however, that the DBC (CAN database) file would only be available if you have setup CAN loggers for your device.
-In the [AutoPi Cloud](https://my.autopi.io) navigate to Car Explorer > Loggers where you'll be able to see all the loggers you currently have.
+In the [AutoPi Cloud](https://my.autopi.io) navigate to Device > Loggers where you'll be able to see all the loggers you currently have.
 They need to be of type CAN.
 There are a few guides that you can take a look at to get them up an running:

 1. [How to setup power cycle for an electric vehicle](https://community.autopi.io/t/guide-how-to-setup-power-cycle-for-an-electric-vehicle/1668)